The White Darkness (Grann book): Reception

-David Holahan of the Christian Science Monitor mentioned, "For all of its page-turning appeal, the book studiously avoids psychological speculation on what compels its subject to repeatedly to place himself in harm’s way.
-Grann doesn’t openly address the possibility of inner demons, but he drops hints here and there."
+David Holahan of the Christian Science Monitor observed, "For all of its page-turning appeal, the book studiously avoids psychological speculation on what compels its subject to repeatedly to place himself in harm’s way.
+Grann doesn’t openly address the possibility of inner demons, but he drops hints here and there.

 TV limited series

 In April 2022 Apple TV+ announced that The White Darkness would be developed into a new limited series starring Tom Hiddleston.
 The series will be developed by Soo Hugh and co-produced by Apple Studios and UCP.